In a rapidly changing world, what does work mean to people?

 Labor is increasingly characterized by flexibility, instability, and precarity.
 How do workers make sense of these changes, and how do they maintain commitments in such conditions?
 To explore these questions, my dissertation examines the experiences of workers in two industries that epitomize these trends: oil and tech.

-Conducting nearly 200 interviews, I heard workers in both these industries develop narratives of insecurity that allow them to see their work as a symbolic response to the perceived root cause of insecurity, generating a sense of commitment to the very jobs that expose them to precarity in the first place.
+Conducting 212 interviews, I heard entry-level workers in both these industries develop narratives of insecurity that allow them to see their work as a symbolic response to the perceived root cause of insecurity, generating a sense of commitment to the very jobs that expose them to precarity in the first place.

 “Nature” as a Criterion of Distinction